jetstreamapp/jetstream/apps/docs/docs/load/load-with-related.md

 ## Loading into Salesforce

 When you load your data, if any record in a given group fails, the entire group will be rolled back.
-This will ensure that you don't have any partial loads.

-After the load is finished, you will be able to download the results.
+After the load is finished, you will be able to view and download the results.